 The Lumea detects that the battery is discharged to below 3V, and so for safety reasons won’t apply the full 1.0A charge unless the battery voltage is over 3V.
 But for reasons either of design incompetence or commercial cunning, it does not apply a low-current charge to fully discharged batteries, hence the problem when you leave one discharged for months.

 We will make an incredibly simple current-limited charger from the Lumea’s own power supply and a single component – a resistor.
 The Lumea power supply is 8.5VDC, which is about what two fully charged LiIon batteries can deliver in series (which is how they’re wired).
-Worst-case, if you get the power supply around the wrong way, we want to limit the current to a safe level (less than 0.1A).
+Worst case, if you get the power supply around the wrong way, we want to limit the current to a safe level (less than 0.1A).
 That means we need a resistor of about (8.5+8.5)/0.1 = 170ohm, and in this worst-case scenario would be dissipating 1.7W of heat (enough to feel, but entirely safe).
-A convenient, easily available value is 180ohm, which has the colour code brown-grey-brown, and easily available in a 2W power rating for a few cents.
+A convenient, easily available value is 180ohm, which has the color code brown-grey-brown, and is easily available in a 2W power rating for a few cents.

 When fully discharged, this resistor will allow us to charge the batteries with (8.5-0)/180 = 0.047A, and when at 3V per battery (with two in series) we will charge at (8.5-6)/180 = 0.014A.
-Because only a small amount of charge is necessary, on my Lumea this took only about 15 minutes from dead to alive enough to charge normally.
+Because only a small amount of charge is necessary, on my Lumea this took only about 15 minutes from the dead to alive enough to charge normally.

 The total charge delivered over 1 hour, after the batteries reach 3V each, will be less than 0.014AHr.
-The batteries are rated for >1Ahr each, so it’s entirely safe to leave them charging through this resistor for an hour (but don’t leave them over night).
+The batteries are rated for >1Ahr each, so it’s entirely safe to leave them charging through this resistor for an hour (but don’t leave them overnight).